 Telemedicine services are covered under specific criteria for both MHS and ARTS services and in accordance with the most current version of DMAS Telehealth Services Supplement.
-Providers should contact provider customer service with questions or for specific policies and requirements.
+Providers should

 Transportation

 Transportation to nonemergency MHS and ARTS covered services is a covered benefit.
 For specific questions or to coordinate transportation services for members, please contact the transportation vendor at 1-877-892-3986.